 3. For the discovered UPF instance with Direct Subscription indication in the UPF NF profile, the NWDAF subscribes to the UPF for the event ID by invoking Nupf_EventExposure Subscribe.

-4. For the discovered UPF instance with Indirect Subscription indication in the UPF NF profile, the NWDAF subscribes to the SMF by invoking Nsmf_EventExposure_Subscribe for the event ID of UPF.
+4. For the discovered UPF instance with Indirect Subscription indication in the UPF NF profile, the NWDAF discovers the SMF as described in solution 10 for a certain UE scenario or a certain AOI scenario, and then the NWDAF subscribes to the SMF by invoking Nsmf_EventExposure_Subscribe for the event ID of UPF.
 Then the SMF on behalf of the NWDAF performs data collection from UPF with N4 procedure.

 The UPF responds the requested collected data over Nupf_EventExposure_Notify service operation to the NWDAF.